Gui-Yom/filet/README.md

  - Allow a server to listen on multiple transports
  - Annotation processing to map objects to packet identifiers at compilation
  - provide an UDT transport impl
- - Find something for the jungle of type casts in the serialization system that is making me want to commit die
+ - Find something for the jungle of type casts in the serialization system that is making me want to kill myself
+ - Implement a buffer swap, or a buffer pool because the repeated buffer allocations makes me want to die even harder

 ## 1.0.0 ?
 When the api is stable enough